garethrogers2828/goodfellas/README.md

 ## Colours

-- I wanted to use black and white for a clean moder look.
+- I wanted to use black and white for a clean modern look.
 Bootsrap dark theme allowed me to do this quickly.
 As the colours on the dark theme are not quite black and white I was able to create a little contrast for sections such as the nav and footer.
 I have also use #7f7f7f which a darker form of grey.
 This also works well.

 - <img width="625" height="450" alt="contrast-checker" src="https://github.com/user-attachments/assets/32f9fe0f-0b83-4e77-80df-7b0c5fe990a3" />